 - Modify: There are countless ways to modify a pose.
 Let's take trikonasana (triangle), for example.
 By using a yoga block under your hand, you don't have to reach so far to touch solid ground.
 This allows you to practice alignment and breathing in the pose without straining under a stretch that's too deep for where you are right now.
-Blocks, straps, and bolsters offer countless opportunities to modify poses.
+Blocks, wheels, straps, and bolsters offer countless opportunities to modify poses.
 You can also choose different versions of particular poses that may be more acceptable.

 - Stop When You Need To: You'll never outgrow any of the yoga poses, even the "easy" or "beginner-friendly" ones.
 They're all valuable for their own reasons.
 So if you can't hold that downward dog for so long, just come back to a child's pose.
 Do baby cobra instead of upward dog.
 Sit with your legs crossed and breathe.
 As long as you're breathing, acknowledging your feelings, and practicing presence, you're still doing yoga.

 - Try a Specialized Class: More on that below!